 On August 2, 2012, in a private placement pursuant to a note purchase agreement, we issued Dr. James Patton, a member of our board of directors, a convertible promissory note in the principal amount of \$66,667 for a purchase price of \$50,000.
 The Patton Note was issued with an original issue discount of 25%.
 Dr. Patton paid \$0.75 for each \$1.00 of principal amount of the Patton Note purchased.
-The Patton Note is convertible into shares of our common stock at a per share conversion price equal to \$0.025287.
-Additionally, Dr. Patton received a warrant to purchase such number of shares of our common stock equal to 50% of such number of shares of our common stock issuable upon conversion of the Patton Note at an exercise price of \$0.025287 per share.
+The Patton Note is convertible into shares of our common stock at a per share conversion price equal to \$0.15.
+Additionally, Dr. Patton received a warrant to purchase such number of shares of our common stock equal to 50% of such number of shares of our common stock issuable upon conversion of the Patton Note at an exercise price of \$0.15 per share.
+The Patton Note and Patton Warrant also provide that on December 1, 2012, solely to the extent the conversion price of the Patton Note or the exercise price of the Patton Warrant, as applicable, is less than the Market Price (as defined in the Patton Note or the Patton Warrant, as applicable), such conversion price or exercise price, as applicable, shall be reduced to such Market Price.
 The Patton Note matures on August 2, 2013.
 We may redeem the Patton Note under certain circumstances.
 The Patton Warrant is exercisable at any time on or before August 2, 2017.
 The Patton Warrant may be exercised on a cashless basis under certain circumstances.
 The Patton Note and the Patton Warrant each include a limitation on conversion or exercise, as applicable, which provides that at no time will Dr. Patton be entitled to convert any portion of the Patton Note or Patton Warrant to the extent that after such conversion or exercise, as applicable, Dr. Patton (together with his affiliates) would beneficially own more than 4.99% of the outstanding shares of the common stock as of such date.

-On September 25, 2012, in a private placement pursuant to a note purchase agreement, we issued our affiliate Dr. Yvonne Paterson a convertible promissory note in the aggregate principal amount of \$100,000 for a purchase price of \$100,000.
-The Paterson Note bears interest at a rate of 12% per annum, compounding annually.
+On September 25, 2012, in a private placement pursuant to a note purchase agreement, we issued our affiliate Dr. Yvonne Paterson a convertible promissory note in the aggregate principal amount of \$100,000, for a purchase price of \$100,000.
+The Paterson Note bears interest at a rate of 12%, compounded annually.
 The Paterson Note is convertible into shares of our common stock at a conversion price equal to the arithmetic average of the five lowest closing trading prices for the common stock during the 10 trading day period ending on the latest complete trading day prior to the applicable conversion date.
 The Paterson Note matures one month from its issuance date.
 Additionally, Dr. Paterson will receive a warrant to purchase such number of shares of our common stock equal to 50% of such number of shares of our common stock issuable upon conversion of the Patterson Note at an exercise price equal to the conversion price then in effect.
 These warrants have not yet been issued.
 The Paterson Warrant may be exercised on a cashless basis under certain circumstances.
-The Paterson Note and the Paterson Warrant each include a limitation on conversion or exercise, as applicable, which provides that at no time will Dr. Paterson be entitled to convert any portion of the Paterson Note or Paterson Warrant to the extent that after such conversion or exercise, as applicable,

-Dr. Paterson (together with her affiliates) would beneficially own more than 4.99% of the outstanding shares of the common stock as of such date.
-On December 7, 2012, Dr. Paterson agreed to extend the maturity date of the Paterson Note to December 31, 2012.
+The Paterson Note and the Paterson Warrant each include a limitation on conversion or exercise, as applicable, which provides that at no time will Dr. Paterson be entitled to convert any portion of the Paterson Note or Paterson Warrant to the extent that after such conversion or exercise, as applicable, Dr. Paterson (together with her affiliates) would beneficially own more than 4.99% of the outstanding shares of the common stock as of such date.